-S PECI FICIT s OG P VAL UE REL EVANCE POT ENTIA L IMF АСТ C OMPL ETIO N COMMITMENT OVERVIEW None Low Medium High Access to Information Civic participation Pubilc Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not started Limited Substantial Complete X X × ×
+S PECI FICITY 1 OG P VAL UE REL .EVANCE РОТ ENTIA L IMF PACT C OMPL ETIO N COMMITMENT OVERVIEW None Low Medium High Access to Information Civic participation Pubilc Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Notstarted Limited Substantial Complete X X X X

-Ceditorial note: This commitment is clearly relevant to OGP values as written, has transformative potential impact, and is substantially or completely implemented and therefore qualifies as a starred commitment.
+© Editorial note: This commitment is clearly relevant to OGP values as written, has transformative potential impact, and is substantially or completely implemented and therefore qualifies as a starred commitment.

 This commitment builds on a series of initiatives carried out from 2010 onwards, as a further step in a long line of international and national measures intended to fight corruption.
 Previous steps taken have also included legislation, with the Bribery Act (2010), the creation of deferred prosecution agreements, and a series of institutions and strategies, including the appointment of government anti-corruption champions and the creation of the new National Crime Agency and a UK asset recovery task force.
-In 2013, national and international discussion during the United Kingdom's presidency of the G8 focused on tax transparency and anti-corruption.
-The government initiated a new serious and organised crime strategy but recognised the need for a new cross-cutting approach in this area.
+In 2013, national and international discussion during the UK's presidency of the G8 focused on tax transparency and anti-corruption.
+The government initiated a new serious and organised crime strategy but recognised the need for a new crosscutting approach in this area.

 The commitment was intended to create a strategic plan to bring co-ordination and coherence across government.
 The intent was not to set out new policies but to harmonize and co-ordinate existing plans and to introduce strategic direction.
 There was no strict timescale within the plan itself (though there was for publication), and it was viewed as an iterative process and a first step, a combination of narrative and actions.
-The plan had cross-party support and the All Parliamentary Group on Anti-Corruption assisted.
+The plan had cross-party support and the All Parliamentary Group on Anti-Corruption assisted.2

-The UK anti-corruption plan was published on 18 December 2014, slightly behind the original schedule of June 2014.
-It contained 66 separate actions covering a range of national and international areas from lobbying to money laundering.
-In addition to a series of steps towards implementing the plan, including creating an inter-ministerial body and an anti-corruption champion, the January 2015 self-assessment also committed to continuing to work with CSOs and to use the ministerial group to oversee progress.
-The plan highlighted the importance of openness and data in fighting corruption in numerous areas.
+The UK anti-corruption plan was published on 18 December 2014, slightly behind the original schedule of June 2014.3 It contained 66 separate actions covering a range of national and international areas from lobbying to money laundering.
+In addition to a series of steps towards implementing the plan, including creating an inter-ministerial body and an anti-corruption champion, the January 2015 self-assessment also committed to continuing to work with CSOs and to use the ministerial group to oversee progress.4 The plan highlighted the importance of openness and data in fighting corruption in numerous areas.5

 A coalition of CSOs, the BOND Anti-Corruption Group, saw the plan as a major step forward in UK efforts to combat corruption at home and abroad.
-However, the coalition highlighted several major blind spots in the plan, including whether the strategy will be subject to a formal, transparent review process and the existence of loopholes in the actions proposed.
+However, the coalition highlighted several major blind spots in the plan, including whether the strategy will be subject to a formal, transparent review process and the existence of loopholes in the actions proposed.6 plan was seen as wide-ranging, joined-up, and inclusive.